 The big media story in 2019 was the "Raptors Story".
 It was a TV story, a social media story, a communal viewing story, and a pedestrian activation story.
 More importantly, it was a story that triggered a nationwide conversation about diversity.
 This story, and thousands of others are told by the media in order to attract consumer attention.
-Reach is the term we use to define individuals captured in the telling of the story.
-And time (minutes per capita) is the unit we, in the media business, use to measure how well media stories hold people's attention.
+Reach is the term we use to define individuals captured in the telling of media stories and time (minutes per capita) is the unit used to measure how well media stories hold people's attention.
 The two measures move in lockstep.
-Stories that produce bigger reach, produce bigger time counts.
+Stories that produce bigger reach, produce bigger time counts (double jeopardy).

 This year's CMUST presentation begins by quantifying Canadian's interest in the run up to the Raptors June 13th 2019 NBA Championship victory.
-Thanks to Bell Mobile Monitor data, we determined that Raptor fan "diversity" that was being observed by media commentators, was not, in fact, Raptors diversity but rather, Toronto diversity on display.
+Thanks to Bell Mobile Monitor data, we determined that the Raptor fan "diversity" being observed by media commentators, was not, in fact, Raptors diversity but rather, ordinary, day-to-day Toronto diversity.